Waiting list/waiting times

 One of the things we have now agreed with NHS England – to enable us to re-open referrals to NRGDS – is a more equitable way of working through our new referrals and transfers from children’s services.

-We hope that this will strike a balance between continuing to offer people coming from children’s gender identity services quicker access to treatment, while also enabling us to make more progress offering assessments to people who have been referred to our service in the ‘standard’ way who have also been waiting a long time.
+We hope that this will strike a balance between continuing to offer people coming from children’s gender identity services quicker access to treatment, while also enabling us to make more progress offering assessments to people who have been referred to our service in the ‘routine’ way who have also been waiting a long time.

 Impact on NRGDS of waiting times for surgery